 - In order to ensure you are provided with the public records you seek in an expeditious manner, we ask that you complete the Request for Records Form located at the main lobby window or department’s website.

 - You can also complete an online form and submit via e-mail here : Online Submission

 - The department may ask you the reason for your request, as its regular course of business.
 However, you are not required to provide identification or reasons why you seek the information.
 Your right to access public records will not be denied for failing to provide identification or reasons.

 - There are times when the public records you seek are not available at the time of your request.
 Please be advised that the Access to Public Records Act gives a public body 10 business days to respond, which can be extended an additional 20 days for “good cause."
 We appreciate your understanding and patience.

-If you feel that you have been denied access to public records, you have the right to appeal to Brian Peters, Interim Chief of Police.
+If you feel that you have been denied access to public records, you have the right to appeal to Captain Brian C. Burke.